150balbes/rockchip-kernel/Documentation/virt/kvm/api.rst

 The KVM_XEN_HVM_CONFIG_INTERCEPT_HCALL flag requests KVM to generate the contents of the hypercall page automatically; hypercalls will be intercepted and passed to userspace through KVM_EXIT_XEN.
-In this case, all of the blob size and address fields must be zero.
+In this ase, all of the blob size and address fields must be zero.

 The KVM_XEN_HVM_CONFIG_EVTCHN_SEND flag indicates to KVM that userspace will always use the KVM_XEN_HVM_EVTCHN_SEND ioctl to deliver event